 Bristol City Council recognises that some areas of the city suffer from persistent unemployment and deprivation despite investment.
-In response to this, a Work Zone model is in development to help address this for the long term.
+In response to this, a Work Zone model has been developed to help address this for the long term.

 What is a Work Zone?